haskellfoundation/tech-proposals/proposals/000-comm-grants.md

 * Open source tools and libraries.
 This should focus on tools that are broadly useful for Haskell developers.
 Simply being written in Haskell is not enough.
-* Documentation and learning materialsthat are freely available to the community.
+* Documentation and learning materials that are freely available to the community.
 * Project leadership and support, including user support, project management, bug triage and coordination, code review, and technical writing.